Rudra-Sankha-Sinhamahapatra/Blitz-AI/README.md

 The `docs` folder contains project structure diagrams created with Excalidraw.
 These diagrams help visualize the architecture and components of the project, making it easier to understand the design and flow of the system.

 - Install the Excalidraw extension on VS Code to access the docs
+- Here is a basic structure about the Project Architecture
 ---

 ## Contributing